MichaelLarocca/blog-michael-jude-larocca/posts/2022/12-22/JavaScriptmas-2022-Week_1.md

 **This challenge instructs us to use [object destructuring](https://www.w3schools.com/react/react_es6_destructuring.asp).
 Destructuring makes it easy to extract just what we need from an object.**

+So what's the benefit of using destructuring?
+Using it, we can assign multiple variables with just one succinct line of code!

+In this challenge, the benefit of using destructuring is not apparent since we are working with a small object.
+However, it comes in handy when working with large objects.

 *ℹ Here is a helpful short video: [JS Destructuring in 100 Seconds](https://www.youtube.com/watch?v=UgEaJBz3bjY) by Fireship.*

 First, we add the food to the empty strings provided in the faveFoods object.
 To add the emojis on Windows, use the buttons "Windows" + "." (period) to open up the emojis dialog box.